 If the bread begins to get too dark but the baking isn't finished, simply cover the bread loosely with a bit of aluminum foil.

-Irish soda bread makes a delicious simple breakfast treat.
+Irish soda bread with raisins or currants makes a delicious simple breakfast treat.
 I love to serve warm slices with a bit of butter.

 This easy bread would also make a fun side dish for a warm and cozy Irish meal.